vishalshaw074/docker/README.md

 * docker push vishalshaw074/myubuntu:latest

 ----------------------------------------------------------------------------------
+1. To keep your SQL Server password secure and out of your Dockerfile, create a .env file (do not commit it to version control):

-To persist your SQL Server database in Docker so it’s available the next time you run the container, you need to use Docker volumes.
+2. To persist your SQL Server database in Docker so it’s available the next time you run the container, you need to use Docker volumes.

-docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=Vishal@12345' \
-  -p 1433:1433 \
-  -v mssql_vol:/var/opt/mssql \
-  -d mymssql
+docker run --env-file .env -p 1433:1433 -v mssql_vol:/var/opt/mssql -d mymssql